jupyterhub/zero-to-jupyterhub-k8s/doc/source/extending-jupyterhub.rst

                 --size <NEW-SIZE> \
                 --zone <YOUR-CLUSTER-ZONE>

-You can check the zone, name of your cluster and its current size by doing `gcloud container clusters list`
+To display the cluster's name, zone, or current size, use the command ``gcloud container clusters list``.

 .. note::

+   When organizing and running a workshop, resizing a cluster gives you a way to save cost and prepare JupyterHub before the event.
+For example:

-    For example, if you are preparing for a workshop, you can create the cluster the week before, set everything up, and then scale the cluster to zero nodes to save cost.
-Then you can scale it up to the size you want on the day of the workshop, and then delete it after the workshop is done.
-This way, you don't have to scramble on the last day to set everything up.
+   - **One week before the workshop:** You can create the cluster, set everything up, and then resize the cluster to zero nodes to save cost.
+   - **On the day of the workshop:** You can scale the cluster up to a suitable size for the workshop.
+This workflow also helps you avoid scrambling on the workshop day to set up the cluster and JupyterHub.
+   - **After the workshop:** The cluster can be deleted.